 - Rhonda Courtney x 5479 - Humanities, Social Sciences and Interdisciplinary

-- Paul Doty x5483 - Humanities, Social Sciences and Interdisciplinary
+- Paul Doty x5483 - Special Collections, Archives, Humanities, Social Sciences, Sciences and Interdisciplinary

-- Eric Williams-Bergen x 5405 - Sciences and Interdisciplinary
+- Eric Williams-Bergen x 5453 - Digital Initiatives and Collections

 In addition to course-related research instruction, you can refer your students to the library for an individual research consultation with a librarian to work on a specific project.
 Many students benefit from one-on-one sessions that focus on their specific needs.